Recovering From Rhinoplasty

 - Final Recovery (1 year after surgery) - Complete results of the nasal improvements are apparent

-Background: This African American man, in his 20's, had long felt his nose distracted from the rest of his face.
-While he liked it's shape in general, he felt the bridge was underdeveloped, had a 'scooped out' appearance, and looked like a child's nose.
+Background: This African American man in his 20's, had long felt his nose detracted from the rest of his face.
+While he liked its shape in general, he felt his nose looked too childlike.
 He searched for a surgeon familiar with ethnic rhinoplasty.
-He liked Dr. Mabrie's videos and consulted with him in his San Francisco office about ...
+He liked Dr. Mabrie's videos and consulted with him in his San Francisco office about Non-Surgical Rhinoplasty.
+Dr. Mabrie's Assessment: In th...

 Background: This young woman from the East bay wanted to subtly change the look of her nose but was not wanting surgery.
 She consulted with Dr. Mabrie at his San Francisco office about Non Surgical Rhinoplasty.
 Dr. Mabrie's Assessment: "This case illustrates the importance of a smooth nasal contour.
 With Rhinoplasty surgery her nose would been reduced, breaking the bone and cutting the cartilage....